Let's Raise a glass for POLYCAST!

 The response to their brewery was so overwhelming that after six months, Ayers began working for Ill Mannered full-time as the Chief Mad Man & Head Brewer.
 It didn’t take long for them to realize their 1,000 sq ft space was too small.
 By May 2016, they were looking for a new home but couldn’t find anything that met their needs.
 In passing, their current landlord mentioned wanting to build on the green space near the existing structure.
 The guys jumped on his offer and began planning their expansion.

-The expansion is taking longer to complete because of permits, planning and zoning boards.
-But a shovel and about 40 of their biggest fans witnessed the groundbreaking of Ill Mannered Brewery’s latest 3,000 sq ft project this year in February.
+The expansion took a little longer to complete because of city permits, planning and zoning boards.
+But with a shovel and about 40 of their biggest fans winessing the groundbreaking of Ill Mannered Brewery’s latest 3,000 sq ft project in February 2019, the expansion was realized.

-Polycast 600 was selected by Don Kirkham from Kirkham Building Solutions, Inc. He had searched online and found that Trench Drain Systems provided the most information about draining solutions for the brewing industry.
-He was pleased to find that there was a more economical choice for drainage channels with Polycast compared to stainless steel.
+The POLYCAST® 600 was selected by Don Kirkham from Kirkham Building Solutions, Inc. He had searched online and found that Trench Drain Systems provided the most information about draining solutions for the brewing industry.
+He was pleased to find that there was a more economical choice for drainage channels with POLYCAST® compared to stainless steel.

-Polycast is a unique blend of vinyl ester resin and concrete that make it perfect for the brewing industry.
-When making craft beers, there is a lot of heat and chemicals involved in the brewing process.
-You need a drain that can hold up to the harsh conditions.
-Other materials can break down, crack or even melt due to the high temperatures of the runoff.
+The POLYCAST® drain system has a unique blend of either a polyester (140°F and minimal chemical resistance) or vinyl ester resin (180°F and high chemical resistance) and concrete that make it perfect for the brewing industry.
+When creating craft beers, there is a lot of heat and chemicals involved in the brewing process.
+You need a drain that can hold up to the harsh and sometimes caustic conditions.
+Other materials can break down, crack or even melt due to the high temperatures of the liquid runoff.

 Chris Lawler and Blake Tayerle from Emergency Plumbing Service installed the channel.
 Although they’d not used a suspended trench drain before, the installers completed the drain installation in preparation for the next two phases: a first concrete pour to keep the channel stabilized and a second to complete the floor.
 The duo installed a total of 40’ when it was all said and done.
 “It’s a pretty stout system,” Lawler said.